sourcegraph/about/handbook/product/design/onboarding/index.md

 ## Designer checklist

 - Add your name to the [Project card](https://www.figma.com/file/8qNcDzOXLj1hcOM76WDPN9/🛠Project-Tools?node-id=1%3A203) designer list
-- Create your first Figma project
-  - Use the [Project Template](https://www.figma.com/file/JzufQnpTQtreyfnA3qpmfz/Project-Template?node-id=246%3A11) (read more in [Documents and Templates](https://about.sourcegraph.com/handbook/product/design/documents_templates))
-  - Remember to add the Project card
 - Check if you're added to the Design Team group on Slack.
 Join the design-related channels:
   - design
   - product-design-internal